susam/hello/README.md

 INT 20 vs. RET
 --------------

-Another way to terminate a program, especially with .COM programs, is to simply use `INT 20`.
-This consumes 2 bytes: `CD 20`.
+Another way to terminate a .COM program is to simply use the instruction `INT 20`.
+This consumes two bytes in the machine code: `CD 20`.

-While producing the smallest possible executable is not the goal of this project, this project indulges in a little bit of size reduction by using `RET` to terminate the program.
-This consumes 1 byte: `C3`.
-This works because when a .COM file starts up, the register SP contains FFFE.
+While producing the smallest possible executable is not the goal of this project, this project indulges in a little bit of size reduction by using the `RET` instruction to terminate the program.
+This consumes only one byte: `C3`.
+This works because when a .COM file starts, the register SP contains FFFE.
 The stack memory locations at offset FFFE and FFFF contain 00 and 00, respectively.
 Further, the memory address offset 0000 contains the instruction `INT 20`.

 ```
 C:\>DEBUG HELLO.COM